Do Coaches, Instructors & Volunteers Need Background & DBS Checks?

 This is where things get murky.
 Not everybody knows the rules.

-So let’s take a quick look at who needs a DBS check, and who doesn’t.
+So let’s take a quick look at who is eligible for a DBS check, and who isn’t .

 What is a DBS Check?

 DBS stands for Disclosure and Barring Service.
-It’s a branch of the Government that maintains a database of criminal convictions and conditional cautions.
-If you run a DBS check on a staff, a coach, or a volunteer, you’re basically checking to see if anything in their history might present a safeguarding issue should they be allowed to work with young people or adults at risk.
+DBS is responsible for delivering disclosure and barring function on behalf of the Government.
+If you apply for a DBS check on a staff, a coach, or a volunteer, you’re basically checking to see if anything in their history might present a safeguarding issue should they be allowed to work with young people or adults at risk.

 You can read more about the various levels of DBS checks, and what they involve, on the Government’s website.

-So Do Coaches, Instructors and Volunteers Need DBS Checks?
+So Are Coaches, Instructors and Volunteers Eligible for DBS Checks?

 Anyone can apply for a basic DBS check.
 But if you think you need a more detailed level of check, it’s your legal responsibility to find out whether the individual is eligible.